-PDS sampling events were conducted at the Comal Springs complexes in February, April, June, August, October, and December 2017.
-Tetrachloroethene was detected consistently at all sample locations throughout the year.
-Total petroleum hydrocarbons (TPH) were detected at various times at all of the sample locations.
+PDS sampling events were conducted at the Comal Springs complex in February, April, June, August, October, and December 2018.
+Generally speaking, various VOCs and total petroleum hydrocarbons (TPH) were detected at various sample locations, but only tetrachloroethene was consistently detected.
+No Surface Water Benchmarks for aquatic life or Contact Recreation Water PCLs were exceeded.

-POCIS sampling events were conducted at the Comal Springs complex in February, April, June, August, October, and December 2017.
-Of the 43 PPCP constituents analyzed, 14 were detected at the one location that was sampled (HCS460).
+POCIS sampling events were conducted at the Comal Springs and San Marcos Springs complexes in February, April, June, August, October, and December 2018.
+Of the 43 PPCP constituents analyzed, 13 were detected.
+However, some of the analytes detected were also detected in the Extraction Blanks analyzed.